zeinnicholas/community-guidelines/README.md

 There are many ways to contribute to Elementor:

-### Contribution Guidelines
+#### Contribution Guidelines

-Please read our [Contribution Guidelines](https://elemn.to/gh-contributing) to learn how to contribute to Elementor.
+Please read our [Contribution Guidelines](https://elemn.to/gh-contributing) to learn the best practices on how to contribute to Elementor.

 ### Bug Report

 If you found a bug in the source code and can reproduce it consistently after troubleshooting it, you can help us by [submitting a Bug Report](https://elemn.to/gh-new-bug-report).

-<br>Even better, you can [submit a Pull Request](https://elemn.to/gh-new-pr) with a fix, and we will happily review it.
+Even better, you can [submit a Pull Request](https://elemn.to/gh-new-pr) with a fix, and we will happily review it.

 ### Security Report

 Join our community-driven [Managed Security Bug Bounty program](https://elemn.to/bug-bounty).

-<br>We leverage the collective expertise of our community, offering round-the-clock crowdsourced vulnerability detection.
+We leverage the collective expertise of our community, offering round-the-clock crowdsourced vulnerability detection.
 The program provides a comprehensive overview of features and endpoints considered 'in scope', reward specifics, and our complete terms and conditions.

 To learn more about our security efforts and how to contact us for security inquiries, please visit our [Trust Center](https://elemn.to/gh-to-trust-center).